tschaffer1618/play_play/README.md

 #### Set up your local database
 You’ll need to figure out a name for your database.
 We suggest calling it something like `sweater_weather_dev`.

 To get things set up, you’ll need to access your Postgres instance by typing in `psql` into your terminal.
-Once there, you can create your database by running the comment `createdb PUT_DATABASE_NAME_HERE_dev`.
+Once there, you can create your database by running the comment `CREATE DATABASE PUT_DATABASE_NAME_HERE_dev;`.

 Now you have a database for your new project.